coderaaron/hooniverse/README.md

 ## Versioning

-Chauvenet uses the `major.minor.revision` format for versioning.
+Hooniverse uses the `major.minor.revision` format for versioning.
 The version number is updated when there is a merge from `dev` to `master`, which would signify that the new version is ready for production.

 * **Major number increase:** Breaking changes